k00l-beanz/k00l-beanz/README.md

 ## Hi there 👋

-Here you'll find my collection of achievements from Capture the Flag (CTF) competitions, discovered zero-day vulnerabilities, and certifications.
+Here you'll find my collection of achievements from Capture the Flag (CTF) competitions, discovered zero-day vulnerabilities, courses I'm learning, custom scripts, and certifications.
 Feel free to explore and take a look around!

-I like to keep my personal notes separate, which you can find in my [BookOfTomFoolery](https://github.com/k00l-beanz/BookOfTomFoolery) 📓.
-I also store scripts and resources there.

-Enjoy your stay!

 ## Table of Contents